alixinne/glslt/README.md

 their use) are supported. `#version`, `#extension` and precision specifiers will be included at the top of the generated code.

-As an example, compiling the previous example with `glsltcc -KsdSphere` will only return the code for the sdSphere function, since it has no dependencies.
+As an example, compiling the previous example with `glsltcc -K=sdSphere` will only return the code for the sdSphere function, since it has no dependencies.

 This mode hasn't been tested throughly yet, so some types of declarations may